 Such a plan would miss technologies that don’t even exist today.
 Remember, Facebook only launched in February of 2004 Is it hard to think of life before Facebook?

 The term “social influencer” is tossed around a great deal.
-These people often come about as the result of a reality TV role, while others are subject matter experts and others offer no real value to society and play to popular culture and rally people around divisive topics.
+These people often come about as the result of a reality TV role, while others are self-proclaimed subject matter experts and others offer no real value to society and play to popular culture and rally people around divisive topics.

 The best companies and community organisations have developed Social Media Policies.
 A document that provides a framework and guide for social engagement.

 “McKinsey anticipated the rise of influencer marketing in 2014 with the completion of a survey involving 20,000 European consumers.
 The analysis at the time noted that most of influencer marketing’s impact came from so-called power influencers.
 But the survey also identified an emerging—and largely untapped—market of less active influencers with smaller followings.
 In recent years, we’ve seen this phenomenon play out with the rise of micro- and nano influencers.”*